 There are tons of engaging picture books that can teach kids about germs while simultaneously making them giggle.
 Our picks are Do Not Lick This Book by Idan Ben-Barak and Julian Frost and Sick Simon by Dan Krall.

 Here’s a homework idea: Send kids home with a sponge with a dusting of flour or cornstarch (again representing germs) and have family members sit in a circle.
 Invite them to pass the sponge along as fast as possible for 30-60 seconds to see how easy it is to pass germs without even knowing it!

 For a demonstration of what happens when you don’t cough or sneeze into your elbow, place a handful of pompoms in your hand and pretend to cough or sneeze.
 You’ll send the pompoms flying in front of you!

-Similar to Glitter Germs, this activity involves shaking hands, but family members who are isolating together use different colored finger paint instead of glitter.
-Kids can then use the paint to make “germ portraits.”
+Similar to Glitter Germs, this activity also involves shaking hands.
+So this could be a fun one for kids to do at home with family and friends in their bubble.
+They’ll use different colored finger paint instead of glitter.
+Then they can use the paint to make “germ portraits.”

 These adorable coloring pages are both fun and educational, with a cartoonish version for grades K-2 and a more scientific one for grades 3-5.
 For the younger set, try this cut and paste germ education activity.